Grovabreen

-The Grovabreen glacier is located in Vestland county, Norway.
+Grovabreen is a glacier is located in Vestland county, Norway.
 It covers an area of about 20 km2 in Sunnfjord Municipality in the Sunnfjord region.
 The highest point on the glacier sits at an elevation of 1636 m above sea level.
 The glacier is part of Jostedalsbreen National Park, just south of the lake Jølstravatnet.
 The village of Skei lies about 8 km north of the glacier and the village of Haukedalen lies about 9 km southwest of the glacier.
 The Jostefonn glacier lies about 5 km to the south of this glacier; both are located at the north end of the Gaularfjellet mountains.